 High blood sugar can occur from skipping insulin shots, being sick or under stress, or performing strenuous activities.

-High Blood Sugar is Linked to Alzheimer’s
+High Blood Sugar and Alzheimer’s

-A new study published in the journal Scientific Reports shows that people will diabetes have a greater risk of developing Alzheimer’s than healthy people without diabetes.
+A new study in the journal Scientific Reports shows that people will diabetes have a greater risk of developing Alzheimer’s than healthy people without diabetes.

 Researchers from the University of Bath in the U.K. teamed up with researchers at the Wolfson Centre for Age-Related Diseases at King’s College London studied glycation levels to find the link.